-Bolckow Vaughan was the largest iron and steel producing firm in Britain.
+Bolckow Vaughan was the largest British iron and steel producer in 1915, and employed 18,000 people.
 The steelworks had a productive capacity of 220,000 tons per annum.
-The firm had 23 blast furnaces on South Bank and a further two in Middlesbrough.
-The firm had four ironstone mines in Cleveland, 13 collieries in County Durham and limestone quarries.
+The company had 23 blast furnaces on South Bank and a further two in Middlesbrough.
+There were four ironstone mines in Cleveland, 13 collieries in County Durham and limestone quarries.
 An average of two million tons of ironstone were mined per annum.

-In 1920 Darlington Rolling Mills was acquired from George E Sisterton.
+Darlington Rolling Mills was acquired from George E Sisterton in 1920.

-After the post-war boom, the firm entered serious financial difficulties.
-In 1929 it was acquired by its Middlesbrough rival Dorman Long.
-Dorman Long had a steel output double that of Bolckow Vaughan.
-The acquisition established Dorman Long as the largest steel, iron and engineering company in the British Empire.
+Bolckow Vaughan was acquired by its Middlesbrough rival Dorman Long in 1929.
+The purchase established Dorman Long as the largest steel, iron and engineering company in the British Empire.
 The combined business had a capital of over £17 million and employed 32,000 people.

-Palmer Brothers soon became known for the quality of its ships,and received its first Royal Navy contract.
-The HMS Terror was the first rolled iron, armour-plated ship.
+Palmer Brothers soon became known for the quality of its ships,and received its first Royal Navy contract in 1856.
+The HMS Terror was the first rolled-iron, armour-plated ship.
 The Royal Navy association would remain throughout the history of the company.

 Four blast-furnaces were built in 1857, and rolling mills in 1859.

-By 1859 Palmer’s was the largest shipbuilder in the world.
+Palmer Brothers was the largest shipbuilder in the world by 1859.

-In 1864 Palmer opened a Mechanic’s Institute for the education of the men of Jarrow.
+Charles Palmer opened a Mechanic’s Institute for the education of the men of Jarrow in 1864.

-The firm was registered in 1865 as Palmers Shipbuilding and Iron Company Ltd.
+The business was registered as Palmers Shipbuilding and Iron Company Ltd in 1865.

-In 1874 C M Palmer was appointed as a Member of Parliament.
+Charles Palmer was appointed as a Member of Parliament from 1874.
 However the business suffered without his presence, and he was forced to return in 1876 to save the company.
 Various members of management were dismissed.

-In 1883 Palmer broke the record for the largest shipping tonnage (61,113) produced in a single year.
+Palmers broke the record for the largest shipping tonnage (61,113) produced in a single year in 1883.
 Palmer was largely producing cargo-carrying steamships for the coal and iron industries of the North of England.

 The works began to make a loss, and Palmer, facing bankruptcy, resigned as head of the company in 1893.

-In 1899 Palmer was the sixth largest shipbuilder in Britain, as measured by tonnage.
-By 1900 just under 10,000 men were employed by the company.
+Palmers was the sixth largest shipbuilder in Britain, as measured by tonnage, in 1899.
+Just under 10,000 men were employed by the company by 1900.
 Between 1852 and 1900, nearly 1.25 million tons of shipping were produced, more than any other company.

 The company employed 7,500 people in 1908, and was amongst the top thirty largest British manufacturing employers.
-In 1910 the Jarrow works covered nearly three quarters of a mile on the River Tyne, and about 100 acres.
-The works included a steel-producing plant and five blast furnaces.
+In 1910 the Jarrow works covered nearly three quarters of a mile along the River Tyne, and about 100 acres.
+The works included five blast furnaces.

-In 1910 Lord Furness, a local industrialist, became chairman of the company.
+Lord Furness, a local industrialist, became chairman of the company from 1910.
 Furness planned to extend and consolidate the firm.
 Under his impetus, in 1911 the firm acquired Robert Stephenson & Sons, with a shipyard at Hebburn.
 The Hebburn site included the largest dry dock on the East coast; the only one capable of accommodating the new dreadnought battleships.
 Hebburn would take on merchant work, and Jarrow would be largely dedicated to naval contracts.

 Following a reluctance of shareholders to contribute further capital to the company, as well as his ailing health, Furness resigned in 1912.
 The national coal strike of 1912 cost the firm £30,000.